suhailML/611FinalProject/README.md

 If login is successful, depending on the type of login, either the bank homepage or the customer homepage is shown.

+### NOTES
+ - Users must be created with an account.
+ - Accounts must be created with a deposit.
+ - Adding and deleting accounts charges a bank fee.
+ - Banks control updating the day ~ used to calculate interest.
+ - Transfers are between two different accounts
+ - All transfers (withdraw, deposit, transfer) incur a bank fee.

 ## Class Structure: